petigura/ktwo19/README.md

 ## Dependencies

-The analysis doesn't work with the newest version of the code.
+The analysis doesn't work with the newest version of radvel.
+I had to create a conda environment `ktwo19-2` and install the following packages

 ```
-conda create -n ktwo19 python=2.7
+conda create -n ktwo19-2 python=2.7
 source activate ktwo19
 pip install radvel==1.2
 pip install jinja2==2.0